shanewxy/bitbox/README.md

 # bitbox
 Project 1 and 2 of Distributed System.

-A distributed file share system.
+A distributed file share system, something like BitTorrent and DropBox.

 The basic components are the File System Manager that monitors a given directory in the file system on a local machine, for changes to files, etc., and a BitBox Peer that can "relay" these changes to another BitBox Peer on a remote machine.

 We would like to allow the BitBox Peers to form an unstructured P2P network.
 By unstructured we mean that the connection pattern has no relevance to the functionality, and is somewhat arbitrary depending on how and when peers come and go.

+# Communication

+All communication is via persistent TCP connections(Project 1) and UDP(Project 2) between the peers.

+All messages are in JSON format, one JSON message per line, i.e. the JSON object is followed by a new line character.

+The text encoding for messages is UTF-8.

+File contents are transmitted inside JSON using Base64 encoding.

+Interactions are in the most part be asynchronous request/reply between peers.

 # Peer Protocol Messages